Before you join or participate

 The service request boards are not an open auction or lowest-price bidding marketplace.
 Providers, tutors or technicians may express interest, request more information, accept a fixed-fee opportunity where available or submit a quote proposal for review.
 We may choose whether to show, approve, reject, moderate or progress any provider interest or quote proposal.

-Customers may be offered a fixed-fee option, a quote, a draft quote, an invoice, a booking confirmation or another approved pathway.
+Customers may be offered a fixed-fee option, a quote, a current quote, an invoice, a booking confirmation or another approved pathway.
 Price, scope, availability, suitability and safety remain subject to review, customer approval and any applicable service terms.

 Guest posting, magic links and account creation